- Acanthus mollis plant notes

-Interestingly, the leaves of this striking plant are the ones used as on the friezes and columns of classical Greek architecture.
+Interestingly, the striking leaves of this plant are the ones used as on the friezes and columns of classical Greek architecture.

-Full sun may encourage flowering but where heat is intense, it is likely to produce leaf scorch.
+If you plant Acanthus in full sun, it will encourage flowering but where heat is intense, it is likely to produce leaf scorch.

 In more temperate climates it can be grown in full sun or partial shade.

 It will grow in any fertile, well drained soil but prefers a deep loam.
 It is frost hardy to -15to -20 degrees C and is moderately drought tolerant when established.

 Cultivars or varieties of Acanthus mollis include Acanthus ‘Rue Lodan’

 Acanthus mollis ‘Jardin en Face’.

 Pruning is only necessary to remove spent flowers and old leaves.

 Water well to establish and mulch well to maintain moisture in the soil.
 Apply a general purpose fertiliser twice a year.